trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for August 9, 2021 (reports as of 11 PM ET):
+COVID vaccination update for August 10, 2021 (reports as of 8 PM ET):

--   Shots reported today \*: 193,067 (80% 2nd doses)
+-   Shots reported today: 132,956 (80% 2nd doses)
--   Total shots given: 50,712,712
+-   Total shots given: 50,845,902
--   Age 12+ w/ 1+ Shots: 81.4%
+-   Age 12+ w/ 1+ Shots: 81.5%
 -   Age 18+ w/ 1+ Shots: 81.8% (est)
--   Shots per 100 people: 132.4
+-   Shots per 100 people: 132.8
--   People fully vaccinated: 23,479,811
+-   People fully vaccinated: 23,586,649
--   Doses distributed: 60,060,370
+-   Doses distributed: 62,688,508
--   Share of distributed doses administered: 84.4%
+-   Share of distributed doses administered: 81.1%
--   Inventory: 52 days (at avg pace)
+-   Inventory: 76.5 days (at avg pace)

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Includes some weekend doses

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 179,670/day over the past week and 211,254/day the week prior.Canada’s pace has slowed recently.
-We’re now 67% below our June 30 peak average of 542,779.
-Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by August 20
+Our 7-day average pace of giving shots: 154,782/day over the past week and 215,346/day the week prior.Canada’s pace has slowed recently.
+We’re now 71% below our June 30 peak average of 542,779.
+Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by August 22

 ![](Plots/pace_national2.png)